open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > pipelines within the [service](#service) section.

-The following example shows the `count` connector and how it's configured in the `pipelines:` section.
+The following example shows the `count` connector and how it's configured in the `pipelines` section.
 Notice that the connector acts as an exporter for traces and as a receiver for metrics, connecting both pipelines:

 ```yaml